2017 Car Accident Statistics in South Florida

 Car accidents occur every day in South Florida.
 Some are fender benders and lead to nothing more than scratches, while others result in devastating injuries that completely change the lives of the victims.
 While many accidents involve two or more cars, some involve only one or a variety of other vehicles present on the road.

 Examining statistics on the nature and severity of these accidents can help shed light on car crashes in our state.
 The following are statistics on recent car accidents in Florida.

-Number of Accidents That Occurred on Florida Roads
+Number of Accidents That Occurred on Florida Roads in 2017

 Teen Crashes and Alcohol Use

 A high number of 2012 crashes involved teen drivers and passengers.
 According to the report, 34,341 teen crashes took place, leading to 77 teen drivers and 48 teen passengers killed, as well as another 8,967 and 7,049 injured, respectively.